ucheuba10/RippleAssessment/README.md

 (The interval for polling is configurable in the properties file with parameter `server.polling_interval_ms`.
 The value is in milliseconds.)
 * Parse each response received, extract the fields `time` and `validated_ledger.seq` and format into a new delimited line using the [Data Transformation](#data-transformation)
 * Send the new line to the [File Connector](#file-connector) to be written to file
+* In addition, the time and sequence information is run through an [algorithm method](src/main/java/com/uche/rippleassessment/CalculateStats.java) to calculate ledger validation time statistics (Min, Max, Average).